 About IncidentCost.com

-An independent reference for the cost of cyber-incident response and IT-incident management.
+An independent vendor-neutral reference for the cost of every type of business incident: data breach, ransomware, insider threat, P1 service outage, DDoS attack, supply chain compromise, compliance violation, accidental data loss.
 Operated by Digital Signet, founded by Oliver Wakefield-Smith.
-Built so the budgeting question for IR retainers, breach response, ransomware negotiation and downtime calculation can be answered without an MSSP sales call.
+Built so the budgeting question for incident response retainers, breach response, ransomware containment, and downtime quantification can be answered without an IR-firm sales call.

-Incident response cost is one of the most ungovernable budget lines in security: the headline is a retainer fee, but the real cost is the per-hour rate when an actual incident happens, plus forensics, plus legal, plus PR, plus the downtime hit.
-Most public guidance comes from IR firms selling the retainer or insurers selling the policy.
-This site exists to publish defensible figures across all of those components, with per-incident-severity cost models and a calculator that translates a hypothetical breach into a budget figure.
+Incident cost is one of the most ungovernable budget lines in security operations.
+The headline is a retainer fee, but the real cost is the per-hour rate when a P1 actually hits, plus forensics, plus legal, plus PR, plus the customer-facing downtime hit, plus regulatory fines, plus the executive time spent in the war room.
+Most public guidance is published by IR firms selling the retainer or insurers selling the cyber policy.
+Every meaningful figure is gated behind a sales call.

 Who runs this site